Arosa Bergbahnen AG

 Mountain restaurant Sattelhütte in new splendor

 The mountain restaurant Sattelhütte now shines in new splendor after a comprehensive renovation of the outer shell.
 The all-round façade is clad in local larch wood and the old Eternit façade has been replaced by a new slate covering.
 In addition, the entire building shell was fitted with contemporary thermal insulation.
 This reduces costs for electricity heating.
 Marc Gisler, project manager at Arosa Bergbahnen AG, is particularly impressed by the stylish larch formwork.
 "It fits in excellently with the mountain landscape, the saddle hut is now a real eye-catcher again".
 The construction work began in July and lasted until October.
 The beautiful summer weather supported the rapid construction progress.
 The Arosa mountain railroads are investing CHF 750,000 in the renovation.
-The investment project is part of the mountain railway strategy to make the Arosa East snow sports area attractive and strengthen it.
+The investment project is part of the lift company strategy to make the Arosa East snow sports area attractive and strengthen it.

 Shortly before its 50th anniversary, the 49-year-old Brüggerhorn 2-seater chairlift was bid farewell on April 7, 2019.
 With the cult character of the nostalgic lift, the era of "pleasure rides" also came to an end.
 Dismantling started immediately after the last ride on April 7 and the new lift will be put into operation with the winter season 2019/2020.
 From December 21, 2019, the new 6-seater chairlift in Porsche design will take you faster and more comfortably to the summit, from where you can start the descent on the universally popular panoramic slope.